Richard Barnfield: Publications

 Barnfield's Lady Pecunia and The Complaint of Poetry were used as sample texts by the early 17th-century phonetician Robert Robinson for his invented phonetic script.

 Later life

 In 1605, his Lady Pecunia was reprinted, and this was his last appearance as a man of letters.
 Some sources have claimed that Barnfield married and withdrew to his estate of Dorlestone (a locality in Staffordshire now known as Darlaston), where he thenceforth resided as a country gentleman.
-This is supported by records of a will for a Richard Barnfield, resident at Darlaston, and his burial in the parish church of St Michaels, Stone, on 6 March 1627.
+This is allegedly supported by records of a will for a Richard Barnfield, resident at Darlaston who was buried in the parish church of St Michaels, Stone, on 6 March 1627.
 However, it now appears that the Barnfield in question was in fact the poet's father, the poet having died in 1620 in Shropshire.